PaulRitsche/DeepACSA/docs/source/usage.rst

 All images in the selected folder will be used during mask creation.
 Please remeber to remove already labelled images from the seleccted ``Image Dir`` to not label them twice. *DO NOT* delete the ``train_images`` and ``train_masks`` folder as those contain your labelled images and leave the masks and renamed images in those folders as well as the image names will be incrementally increased based on the number of images contained in the folders.
 In addtion to the renamed images, the analysis results (ACSA) are saved to an excel file which is why the scaling step is necessary.
 Thus, the *mask creation can also be used for manual image analysis*.

+**It might be necessary to restart the GUI subsequent to the labelling process in case of non-responsiveness**

 Mask / label inspection
 """""""""""""""""""""""